Retief Odendaal: Political career

 Retief Odendaal joined the DA in 2004.
 He is a founding member of the DA Youth in Nelson Mandela Bay which was founded in 2004.
 He became the Ward 6 Councillor in Nelson Mandela Bay in 2009 and served as the councillor until the 2016 South African municipal elections.
 Odendaal was also the leader of the opposition in Nelson Mandela Bay from 2014 to 2016.
 In 2016 when the DA became the largest party in Nelson Mandela Bay he was chosen by then-mayor Athol Trollip to serve as a Mayoral Committee Member (MMC) for Finance in Nelson Mandela Bay.
 He served in that position until the DA was ousted in 2018 by the ANC and their coalition partners on the 27th August 2018.

 Retief has been a member of the Democratic Alliance Federal Council since 2014 and was also elected as the chairperson of the Provincial Disciplinary Committee for the DA in the Eastern Cape.
 He also served as the deputy chairperson of the DA in the Eastern Cape from 2017 to 2019.

 After the 2019 South African general election he was elected as a Member of the Provincial Legislature for the DA in the Eastern Cape Provincial Legislature.
 Shortly after the election, he was made the Shadow MEC for Finance, Rural Development and Agrarian Reform.

 Odendaal was elected as a councillor of Nelson Mandela Bay in the 2021 municipal elections, however, he declined the position.
 Odendaal's absence from the inaugural council meeting on 22 November 2021 led to the DA mayoral candidate Nqaba Bhanga losing to the ANC mayoral candidate Eugene Johnson by one vote.

 On 28 July 2022, the DA and other opposition parties signed a coalition agreement to remove the ANC-led alliance from power in Nelson Mandela Bay.
 The following day, Odendaal was announced as the DA's mayoral candidate for the metro.
 He resigned from the Provincial Legislature on 4 August 2022.
-On 21 September 2022 he was elected Executive Mayor of Nelson Mandela Bay and the youngest person ever elected as mayor in Nelson Mandela Bay history.
+On 21 September 2022 he was elected Executive Mayor of Nelson Mandela Bay.
+He was the youngest person ever elected as mayor in Nelson Mandela Bay history.
+Odendaal was removed as mayor in a motion of no confidence on 26 May 2023.

 Personal life

 Retief is a fluent speaker of Afrikaans and English.
-Retief married Anne-Marie Potgieter on 24 September 2010 in Port Elizabeth.
+Retief married Anne-Marie Potgieter on 24 September 2010 in Port Elizabeth (now Gqeberha).
 They have three children.